Do you run into cash flow problems because your agency’s clients aren’t paying you on time?

 There’s one exception on due dates—initial deposits for new projects.
 Client can pay those initial deposit invoices any time—but you aren’t going to schedule kickoff or otherwise start working ’til that’s paid.
 You can set a deadline for those invoices, or leave them open-ended—it depends on how fast you think the new client will realistically pay.

-Applying this at your digital marketing agency
+Applying this advice at your agency

 Want to get paid faster?
 Your next step depends on what you’re doing now.